 Accessible Taxis available at this station Please request staff assistance or call our free help line for.

 Navigating Oxford Station is easy.
 There are accessible entrances and the main concourse contains ticket machines and counters, a photo booth, a cash machine, shops and toilet facilities.
-There is seating and shelters on the platforms and a bridge connects Platforms One and Three with Platform Two.
+There is seating and shelters on the platforms and a bridge connects platforms 1 and 3 with platform 2.
 Parking includes stands for bikes as well as short-stay, longer-stay and accessible car spaces.
-The waiting room is on Platform Two, which also has a vending machine and a coffee shop.
+The waiting room is on platform 2, which also has a vending machine and a coffee shop.